Universe Expansion: What is the Farthest Galaxy from Earth?

 The universe is immeasurable in size.
 And for all we know, it’s expanding indefinitely into limitless bounds.
+And we know this by studying red-shift.

 The universe holds a mammoth collection of galaxies.
 We know this because we observe them using the Kepler, Spitzer and Hubble Telescope.